Saisweta-03/mern-chat-app/README.md

 # 💬 MERN Chat App

 A real-time chat application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-This app allows users to register, log in, and engage in seamless one-to-one conversations with real-time messaging capabilities using **Socket.IO**.
+This app allows users to register, log in, and engage in seamless one-to-one conversations with real-time messaging capabilities using **Socket.IO**.Authentication is secured with JWT, and the UI is responsive and user-friendly.

 ## 🚀 Features